Fellwalking with a Camera

 Approximately 40% of the original manuscript’s content remained unpublished.
 While Wainwright preferred everything to be published as he produced it, he acknowledged the necessity of omitting certain portions.
 Several decades later, the definitive edition of this title still awaits publication.

 During this period, Titus Wilson, a printing company, had taken over the Gazette’s general print works.
-Andrew was in the process of relocating to a smaller office on the newspaper side of the building.
+Andrew was relocating to a smaller office on the newspaper side of the building.
 While clearing his office, he stumbled upon the manuscripts for Ex-Fellwanderer, Fellwalking with a Camera, and a hand-drawn Three Peaks Walk Certificate tucked away in his drawer.
 Later that day, he brought all three items to Wainwright in Kendal Green.

 “Oh, I don’t want them; they are no good to me,” said Wainwright.